Wafflespeanut/Notes/README.md

 #### I don't write notes these days!

-But, I do need LaTeX for submitting reports (say, for our Aircraft Design Project) - LyX makes it easy...
+But, I do need LyX (my favorite LaTeX processor) and Geogebra (my favorite SVG generator) for submitting our Aircraft Design Project report.